An elephant and blind men

 This – finding the common ground – is what tailoring is.
 It is rewriting your story to start off from where your customer is now – and then telling them, where your product can take them.
 This is why you should tailor your every presentation.

-Remember, whether it was face-to-face or virtual meeting, the most important part of your presentation is your audience.
+Remember, whether it was a face-to-face or a virtual meeting, the most important part of your presentation is your audience.
 Consider everything you do to meet the needs of your audience.